gatsbyjs/gatsby/docs/blog/2018-10-16-unstructured-data/index.md

 Using Gatsby's data layer provides the following benefits:

-- Enables you to declaratively specify what data a page component needs
+- Enables you to declaratively specify what data a page component needs, alongside the page component
 - Eliminates frontend data boilerplate — no need to worry about requesting & waiting for data.
 Just ask for the data you need with a GraphQL query and it’ll show up when you need it
 - Pushes frontend complexity into queries — many data transformations can be done at build-time within your GraphQL queries
 - It’s the perfect data querying language for the often complex/nested data dependencies of modern applications